Secrets in YAML

 Here we'll show you how to define a password using encrypted variables in YAML using the example of the SFTP action.

-1. Open the Variables, Keys & Assets tab in your project:
+1. Open the Variables, Keys & Assets tab in your project and click Add to create a new variable:

 1. Add a new variable and mark it as encrypted: